Pay driver: Formula One

+Gentleman drivers and sponsored racers

 At one time F1 regulations regarding the changing of drivers during the course of a season were extremely liberal, which encouraged some teams to recruit a string of pay drivers to drive their cars, sometimes only for one or two races.
-Frank Williams Racing Cars (the predecessor to Frank Williams and Patrick Head's highly successful Williams F1 team) were particularly prolific with regard to the number of drivers they would use in a season - ten drivers drove for the team in both 1975 and 1976.
-Because of this the rules on driver changes were subsequently tightened.
+In the 1970s, Frank Williams Racing Cars (the predecessor to Frank Williams and Patrick Head's highly successful Williams F1 team) were particularly prolific with regard to the number of drivers they would use in a season - ten drivers drove for the team in both 1975 and 1976.
+Pay drivers experienced a revival in the late 1980s and early 1990s, as many small constructors like Pacific, Forti, and Rial joined the grid and were desperate for funding.

-Teams willing to accept pay drivers are often at the back of the grid and struggling financially.
+In general, pay drivers (such as Giovanni Lavaggi, Jean-Denis Délétraz, Nikita Mazepin, Ricardo Rosset, and Alex Yoong) are usually associated with poorer performances compared to those with paid drives.
+As such, teams willing to accept pay drivers are often at the back of the grid and struggling financially.
 While a pay driver often brings an infusion of much needed funding, their terms often require share ownership and / or influence in the team's operations.
-This dependence can also be harmful, should a pay driver leave the team then this could leave the team unable to replace the funding linked with that driver, as previous poor results could make finding a sponsor difficult.
-One case involved the collapse of the Forti team after wealthy Brazilian driver Pedro Diniz left Forti and moved to Ligier after the 1995 season; Forti withdrew from Formula One after the 1996 German Grand Prix.
+A team that relies too heavily on pay drivers can enter a downwards spiral; a pay driver may scare off sponsors, which makes the team more dependent on that pay driver.
+For example, after wealthy Brazilian driver Pedro Diniz left the Forti team for Ligier after the 1995 season, Forti withdrew from Formula One midway through 1996.

-Former Formula One drivers Ricardo Rosset and Alex Yoong were notorious for how much money their families spent to finance their F1 racing careers.
-They, and other pay drivers like Giovanni Lavaggi and Jean-Denis Délétraz, are usually associated with poorer performances compared to those with paid drives.
-Diniz was backed by his family, but throughout his career he managed to score some decent results compared to the other pay drivers of the time, scoring 10 championship points over six years (two fifth-place finishes and six sixth-place finishes, when only the top six drivers scored points, unlike the later eight and ten of today; he would have 26 points-scoring finishes using the system introduced in 2010), when many other pay drivers did not score any.